Foster Hope. Foster Love. Foster Care.

 - Access to therapeutic services that the child may need

-Foster parents also have access to learning opportunities, mutual support and networking through the local Foster Parent Association and the Foster Parents Society of Ontario.
+Foster parents also have access to learning opportunities, mutual support and networking through the Durham Foster Parent Association and the Foster Parents Society of Ontario.

 Applying to be a foster parent

 If you are interested in becoming a foster parent, most importantly, you must be committed to providing a safe and stable home for a child.
 You must enjoy caring for children, and be prepared for both the rewards and the challenges that fostering offers.
 Foster parents may be single or partnered, and of any sexual orientation.

 Criteria for foster and adoption applicants:

 - Be at least 21 years of age.

 - Have no criminal record or charges pending.

 - Have stable family relationships, including being with or without a partner for at least two years.

 - Have consent of all immediate family members.